Denied boarding on a flight

 If the trip is rebooked, it should be rebooked to a comparable trip.

-In certain cases, you can get a refund and a free return trip to the departure location as soon as possible.
-If your trip has lost its purpose due to the canceled flight, you are entitled to a refund for the ticket cost, even for the part of the trip you have already used.
+If your trip has lost its purpose due to the cancelled flight, you are entitled to a refund for the ticket cost, even for the part of the trip you have already used.

 If EU rules do not apply